Consumer medicine information

 1. Wash your hands.

-2. Just before use, roll the vial of cloudy (longer acting) insulin between your hands until the liquid is white and uniformly cloudy.
-Do not shake the vial.
+2. Just before use, roll the vial of cloudy (longer acting) insulin (HUMULIN NPH or HUMULIN 30/70) between your palms until the liquid is white and uniformly cloudy.
+Do not shake the vial as this may cause frothing which may interfere with the correct measurement of the dose.

-3. Draw air into your syringe equal to the amount of cloudy insulin you are using.
+3. Remove the needle cap/shield and draw air into the syringe that is equal to or slightly greater than the amount of cloudy insulin (HUMULIN NPH or HUMULIN 30/70) you are using.
 Insert the needle into the cloudy insulin vial and inject the air.
 Withdraw the needle.

-5. Turn the vial and syringe upside down.
+5. Hold the HUMULIN R vial and syringe firmly in one hand and turn upside down.

-6. Make sure the tip of the needle is in the clear insulin, and withdraw the correct dose into the syringe.
+6. Check the tip of the needle is in the clear insulin (HUMULIN R) and withdraw the correct dose into the syringe.

-7. Before removing the needle from the vial, check the syringe for air bubbles as these reduce the amount of insulin in the syringe.
-If bubbles are present, hold the syringe vertically and tap its side until the bubbles float to the top.
-Push them out with the plunger and withdraw the correct dose.
-Remove the needle from the vial of clear insulin.
+7. Check the syringe for air bubbles before removing the needle from the vial as these will reduce the amount of insulin in the syringe.
+If bubbles are present, keep holding the syringe vertically and tap its side until the bubbles float to the top.
+Push them out with the syringe plunger and withdraw the correct dose.
+Remove the needle from the vial of clear insulin (HUMULIN R).

 8. Insert the needle into the vial of the cloudy insulin.